 If you need more features, though, you can certainly spend more to get more.

-Sunny Health & Fitness Magnetic Elliptical Trainer Machine w/ Tablet Holder, LCD Monitor, 285 LB Max Weight and Pulse Monitoring - Endurance Zone - SF-E3804
+Sunny Health & Fitness Magnetic Elliptical Trainer Machine w/ Device Holder, LCD Monitor, 285 LB Max Weight and Pulse Monitoring - Endurance Zone - SF-E3804

 The Sunny Health & Fitness Magnetic Elliptical Trainer is a good machine that won't set you back a grand.
 You get levels of resistance and pulse monitoring, which is everything you need to get started with low-impact fitness.